u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 -----------------

 Websites that are not mobile-friendly are negatively impacted in search engine rankings.
-All Odoo themes rely on Bootstrap to render efficiently according to the device: desktop, tablet or mobile.
+All Thrive Bureau ERP themes rely on Bootstrap to render efficiently according to the device: desktop, tablet or mobile.

 .. image:: seo/seo12.png
   :align: center

-As all Odoo modules share the same technology, absolutely all pages in your website are mobile friendly.
+As all Thrive Bureau ERP modules share the same technology, absolutely all pages in your website are mobile friendly.

 Browser Caching